ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/network_resource_requirements.md

 ## Heap Requirements {#nw_heap_req}

 The mbed TLS component requires 90 kB of heap memory.
-The heap requirements are configured in the  `startup_device.s` file located under the  **Device** component class.
+The heap requirements are configured in the `startup_device.s` file, which is located under the **Device** component class.
+If the heap settings are not available in the startup file, the heap settings must be configured in the **linker script** file.

 | Option (under section Stack Configuration)  | Increase Value to at least
 | :-------------------------------------------| :----------------------